 Bankruptcy claims do more than simply determine the amount of money a creditor is owed or can receive as a distribution.
-Claims also can generate clout, and clout enables a creditor to sit on a creditor committee, have more leverage in negotiations, and claim a higher-priority right to payment – that is, to skip ahead in the bankruptcy claims’ distribution line.
+Claims also can generate clout.
+Clout enables a creditor to sit on a creditor committee, have more leverage in negotiations, and claim a higher-priority right to payment – that is, to skip ahead in the bankruptcy claims’ distribution line.

-In Chapter 11 cases, the creditors with the largest claims against the debtor are typically invited to sit on a committee of unsecured creditors – which provides an opportunity to influence the bankruptcy case.
+In chapter 11 cases, the creditors with the largest unsecured claims against the debtor are typically invited to sit on a committee of unsecured creditors – which provides an opportunity to influence the bankruptcy case.
 The bankruptcy judge looks to the committee to review and endorse or oppose what the debtor proposes to do.
-The committee may retain attorneys and other professionals, such as financial advisers (paid from assets of the debtor’s estate), to assist with performing its tasks.
+The committee may retain attorneys and other professionals, such as financial advisors (paid from assets of the debtor’s estate), to assist with performing its tasks.

 A Chapter 11 debtor needs “classes” of similar types of creditors to vote to confirm its plan for resolving the case’s major issues.
-A class is deemed to accept a plan if “yes” votes both constitute a sufficient quantity of votes within the class and reflect a sufficient proportion of the overall dollar amount of claims in that class.
-Larger claims thus are usually more important in the plan confirmation process because claimants can use their size to create clout to block a plan.
+A class is deemed to accept a plan if the “yes” votes constitute a sufficient quantity of votes within the class and reflect a sufficient proportion of the overall dollar amount of claims voted in that class.
+Larger claims, thus, are usually more important in the plan confirmation process because claimants can use their size to create clout to block a plan.

-Now that we know claims are important and that the larger the claim, the more invested in participating in the process the creditor should be, what exactly are claims, and how do you, the creditor, get a big one?
+Now we know bankruptcy claims are important and that the larger the claim, the more invested in participating in the process the creditor should be.
+But what exactly are bankruptcy claims, and how do you, the creditor, get a big one?

-At the beginning of its bankruptcy case, the debtor makes an attempt to list the amounts and priorities of all claims against it.
-The debtor is required to file with the court schedules of assets and liabilities, including the following schedules:
+At the beginning of its bankruptcy case, the debtor attempts to list the amounts and priorities of all claims against it.
+The debtor is required to file with the court schedules of assets and liabilities, including the following significant schedules:

-The first step of the claims process for the creditor is verification of whether the creditor agrees with the debtor’s scheduled claim amount and priority and whether that claim is listed as contingent, unliquidated, or disputed (CUD).
+The first step of the bankruptcy claims process for the creditor is verification of whether the creditor agrees with the debtor’s scheduled claim amount and priority and whether that claim is listed as contingent, unliquidated, or disputed (CUD).
 If the creditor agrees with the amount and priority, and the claim is not CUD, that portion of the claims process is over.
+The creditor need not do anything more.
 This is usually the case.

-If the creditor sees that the schedule states an amount owing that differs from the actual amount owing, or that the scheduled amount is CUD, the creditor should file a proof of claim using the appropriate proof-of-claim form (assuming the difference is material).
+If the creditor sees that the schedule states an amount owed that differs from the actual amount owed or that the scheduled amount is CUD, the creditor should file a proof of claim using the appropriate proof of claim form (assuming the difference is material).